Essential Tools for Framer Website Performance (2026)

 • Address high-impact Core Web Vitals issues like LCP, FID, and CLS.

-• Optimise large assets (images, videos, scripts) before fine-tuning smaller elements.
+• Optimize large assets (images, videos, scripts) before fine-tuning smaller elements.

 Written By